 - Filing for bankruptcy

 Unfortunately, people are frequently unsuccessful in securing an acceptable loan modification and are left with the latter options.
-Afraid of the stigma many people associate with filing for bankruptcy, they consider pursuing a short sale in an effort to both avoid foreclosure and avoid the need to file for bankruptcy.
+Afraid of the stigma many people associate with filing for bankruptcy, they consider pursuing a short sale.
+This is done in an effort to both avoid foreclosure and avoid the need to file for bankruptcy.
 However, given the many disadvantages and liabilities that can result from a short sale, people may be better off filing for bankruptcy instead.

 Pitfalls of Short Sales

-- Tax consequences: While lenders will rarely release debtors of obligations to the promissory note, if it does, and the property was not the debtor’s primary residence, the amount of debt from which the debtor was released may be considered taxable income, which will need to be reported on the debtor’s next tax filing.
+Lenders will rarely release debtors of obligations to the promissory note.
+If it does, and the property was not the debtor’s primary residence, the amount of debt from which the debtor was released may be considered taxable income.
+This will need to be reported on the debtor’s next tax filing.
 These additional tax liabilities are not usually explained to people who are pursuing a short sale.
 However, debt that is discharged through bankruptcy does not result in additional tax liabilities.

-- Additional liabilities: Many people who are faced with foreclosure typically have a significant amount of other debt problems, such as unpaid credit card bills, unpaid medical bills, unpaid taxes, car repossession concerns, and countless other debt problems.
+Many people who are faced with foreclosure typically have a significant amount of other debt problems.
+Problems include unpaid credit card bills, unpaid medical bills, unpaid taxes, car repossession concerns, and countless other debt problems.
 Even if the short sale is successful, they ultimately may need to file for bankruptcy to address these issues.
-Consulting an experienced lawyer prior to pursuing a short sale can be beneficial in helping understand if the short sale is the best option, or if they should be considering filing for bankruptcy instead.
+Consulting an experienced lawyer prior to pursuing a short sale can be beneficial.
+It helps in understanding if the short sale is the best option, or if they should consider filing for bankruptcy.

 People who successfully file for bankruptcy may no longer be obligated to repay the debt, may no longer be required to make mortgage payments (unless they intend to keep the home), and may be capable of remaining in the home without making payments until the foreclosure sale (which could be anywhere from two months to two years).
 Conversely, individuals who proceed with a short sale will be required to vacate the home immediately upon the sale.
 Filing for bankruptcy may provide people with the time necessary to get back on their feet, re-establish their credit, and purchase a new home in approximately one to two years after filing for bankruptcy.